Yinnnn94/restaurant-review-analysis/README.md

     ```
 2. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/denizbilginn/google-maps-restaurant-reviews).

+3. pip install -r requirements.txt

-3. Create a directory named `data` in the root of your project and place the downloaded CSV file and images into this directory.
+4. Create a directory named `data` in the root of your project and place the downloaded CSV file and images into this directory.

     ```
     your-project/